mavryk-network/mavryk-protocol/docs/developer/snoop.rst

-It is in particular used to derive the functions in the :package-api:`Michelson gas cost API <mavryk-protocol-alpha/Mavryk_raw_protocol_alpha/Michelson_v1_gas/index.html>`, computing the gas costs in the Tezos protocol.
+It is in particular used to derive the functions in the :package-api:`Michelson gas cost API <mavryk-protocol-alpha/Mavryk_raw_protocol_alpha/Michelson_v1_gas/index.html>`, computing the gas costs in the Mavryk protocol.

 .. toctree::
    :maxdepth: 2